-Henry Blair of Montgomery County, MD, received his first patent on October 14, 1834, for his invention of the corn seed planter, which allowed farmers to plant their corn much faster and with much less labor.
+Henry Blair of Montgomery County, MD, received his first patent on this date for his invention of the corn seed planter, which allowed farmers to plant their corn much faster and with much less labor.
 The machine also helped with weed control.
 He later received another patent in 1836 for the invention of the cotton planter.
 The cotton planter was very similar to the seed planter in the way that it was put together.

 Created Equal: The Lives and Ideas of Black American Innovators